Esri/calcite-design-system/CONTRIBUTING.md

 If something isn't working the way you expect, please take a look at the [existing issues](https://github.com/Esri/calcite-components/issues) before logging a new one.
 Have you found a new bug?
 Want to request a new feature?
 We'd love to hear from you!
 Please make sure to provide all of the requested info from the appropriate [issue template](https://github.com/Esri/calcite-components/issues/new/choose) so we can work on resolving the issue as soon as possible.
 A sample that reproduces the issue is required for logging bugs, we created templates in [codepen](https://codepen.io/pen?template=RwgrjEx), [codesandbox](https://codesandbox.io/s/calcite-template-p95kp?file=/src/App.js), and [jsbin](https://jsbin.com/lopumatiru/edit?html,output) (with the ArcGIS API for JavaScript) to help get started.
 Alternatively, a [documentation](https://developers.arcgis.com/calcite-design-system/components/) sample can be used if the issue is reproducible.
 Some other things to consider:

 - Use a clear and descriptive title
-- What is happening now vs what should happen?
+- Detail what is happening now vs what should happen
 - Tell us how to reproduce the issue (e.g. is it happening in a specific browser?)
 - Can it be reliably reproduced?
 If not, tell us how often it happens and under what circumstances.
 - Screenshots and GIFs are our friends!